imagej/imagej.github.io/_pages/plugins/bonej.md

 - org.bonej:bonej-legacy-util_
 ---

 BoneJ is a collection of skeletal biology plug-ins for ImageJ.
-This is the new, modernized version of the software available through the ImageJ [updater](/plugins/updater).
-Its update site is called [BoneJ](http://sites.imagej.net/BoneJ).
-For the old ImageJ1 version, see [BoneJ1](/plugins/bonej1).
+This documentation is for the current BoneJ version available through the ImageJ [updater](/plugins/updater).
+Legacy documentation is provided for old versions (1.x) at [bonej.org](https://bonej.org/).

-This version works with the latest Fiji, and complies with the modern ImageJ [architecture](/develop/architecture).
-Most plug-ins also now support hyperstacks, i.e. images with multiple channels or time frames.

 If you use BoneJ in your work please [cite it](#citation).